marlow75/retropic/README.md

 * none, floyds, apple – first pass dithering used only for 256 colors pictures.
 Colors of the original picture are replaced by retro machine palette.

-* 320x256 - use 256 colors, palette is result of Kohonen pixel classification.
+* 640x512 (lace) - use 256 colors, palette is result of Kohonen pixel classification.
-* 320x256 - use HAM8 coding, 64 color palette as a result of Kohonen classification, best neuron takes all.
+* 640x512 (lace) - use HAM8 coding, 64 color palette as a result of Kohonen classification, best neuron takes all.

 Export to Delux Paint IFF file format.